-Author's Note: This review is in conjunction with the 2015 TCM Summer Under the Stars Blogathon taking place at the Journeys in Classic Film site.
-Today we celebrate the brief but varied career of Robert Walker, a promising actor who sadly died at 32 due to issues involving depression and alcoholism.
-While best known for the Alfred Hitchcock film Strangers on a Train, I've selected The Clock, a little-known film, which I think needs a wider audience.
+Author's Note: This review is part of the Summer Under the Stars Blogathon taking place at the Journeys in Classic Film site.
+Today's star is Robert Walker.
 Thanks to Kristen at Journeys in Classic Film for allowing me to participate.

 For those of us who know a little about silent film stars, we know of that first power couple, Douglas Fairbanks and Mary Pickford.
 They had an expression of love between them: "By The Clock".
 This expression came from when, coming from the death of Fairbanks' mother, they noticed the clock stopped as they were together, taking it as a sign that Mrs. Fairbanks approved of their romance.
 It became a phrase between them saying "I will always love you".

 I doubt this was what The Clock had in mind, but like the romance of Pickford and Fairbanks, the romance between Judy Garland and Robert Walker is equally moving and beautiful in this sadly little-remembered film.
 The Clock doesn't make many lists of Great Romantic Films, and I figure many people have never heard of one of the few films where Garland doesn't sing a note.
 I don't think of The Clock as a forgotten film.
 I think of The Clock as undiscovered treasure, a sweet, gentle movie that works and that is still relevant today (if perhaps a bit dated and not as believable due to technological advances).